The 3 “Rs” of Sentencing Storytelling.

 Redemption: Reveal the past and present redeeming qualities of a person, and their hope for future redemption.

-Unlike the “Reasons” stories explaining why a client did what he did, redemption stories show the judge why he won’t do it again.
+Unlike the “revelation” stories explaining why a client did what he did, redemption stories show the judge why he won’t do it again.
 The big idea here comes from Bryan Stevenson, that, “Each of us is more than the worst thing we’ve ever done.”

 Often, the very best redemption stories are the ones where your client has made sincere and substantial efforts to right the wrongs of his criminal conduct.
 Even better, did he do that before the whirlwind of the criminal justice system rocked his world?